Centers of Gravity Calculator

 Customer groupsno

-SuppliersyesBy checking constraint in Parameters & Constraints - subsection Constraints.
+SuppliersyesBy checking constraint in section Parameters & constraints - Constraints.

 Supply option 3 is activated in background.
 Other options not supported.

-Border crossing pointsyesBy checking constraint in Parameters & Constraints - subsection Constraints.
+Border crossing pointsyesBy checking constraint in section Parameters & constraints - Constraints.

 User input